Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 been smashed.
 It should set its state to be smashed and transfer all of its GTU to the owner.

-Again we use the |receive|_ macro, and start with:
+Again we use the |receive|_ macro to define the smash function:

 .. code-block:: rust